 \subsubsection{Contents}

 The organization of this paper is as follows.
 In Section~\ref{sec:4-dim}, after summarizing preliminaries, we review the classification of the 4-dimensional Painlev\'e-type equations.
 In Section~\ref{sec:auto}, we consider the autonomous limit of these 40 equations.
-In Section~\ref{sec:spectral}, we introduce the main tool of our study: ``spectral curve fibration''.
-We study the fibers at $H_i=\infty~(i=1,2)$ of these fibrations to characterize these integrable systems.
-In Appendix \ref{ap:con}, we have conserved quantities of autonomous 4-dimensional Painlev\'e-type equations.
-In Appendix \ref{ap:linear}, we review the local data of linear equations and explain the symbols used in this paper to express spectral types.
-In Appendin \ref{graph}, we list the dual graph of the singular fibers appeared in our table.
+In Section~\ref{sec:spectral}, we study the generic degeneration of the spectral curves to characterize these integrable systems.
+In Appendix \ref{ap:con}, we list integrals of the autonomous 4-dimensional Painlev\'e-type equations.
+In Appendix \ref{graph}, we list the dual graph of the singular fibers appeared in our table.